risd-web/wd-winter18/README.md

 Readings will be assigned every week.
 We will discuss the readings in class, in relation to work out in the public and by your peers.
 Each student must submit a brief response and 1 question to the appropriate Slack channel the night before the assigned reading is due.
 Your responses may also be replies to existing comments.
 Questions should be oriented for in-class discussion, directed to your fellow students.
 Be prepared to discuss the texts in class.

 ## Presentation
 Each student will give a 10-15 minute presentation on a UI element.
-You should research your topic and present the class with a) its function, b) its aesthetics b) its history / context / implications.
+You should research your topic and present the class with a) its function, b) its aesthetics, demonstrating a full range of its iterations, and c) its history / context / implications.
 Format: as appropriate.
 Here is a [list of possible topics](https://docs.google.com/spreadsheets/d/1lvXOdo6AJhGLYveICQkM4CksIfA1M4ehr-r8GrXNt6o/edit#gid=248565475).

 ## Resources
 * Clone/sync this repostory